 Q: What is it?
-A: An Italian embassy in Soho with fantastic pasta and an outstanding waiter.
+A: An Italian embassy in Soho with fantastic pasta, a Bib Gourmand-award and an outstanding waiter.

 I don’t know where to start, as this is not a proper review.

 I only had a quick lunch at the Bocca di Lupo.
 So don’t expect a lot of images of food or menus.
 At this point, I do know two things:

 1) They serve wonderful pasta.

 2) They have Ernest.

 Both are reasons to come back.
 Let’s start with Ernest.
 When he first approached the table, I was not sure how to react.
 Reason?
 To this day, Ernest is the happiest person I’ve ever met.
 I start to wonder; is he flirting with me?
 Is he drunk, high or crazy?
 The answer: None of the above.
 Ernest is flirting with the entire world because he is obviously in love with it.
 And if he gets a stiff ”Thank you, that was delicious” from a Brit in a grey three-piece, he floats around on his own endorphines for the next 15 minutes.
 It’s highly contagious.
 He injects some good spirits into a lunch in Soho.
 Ernest is a person who sings and dances when he is carrying out a half-eaten plate of risotto.
 And it’s not a performance act.